Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

 \section{Introduction and Main Results}

-The main topic of this paper is the study of the Besov regularity of L\'evy white noises.
-We are especially interested in identifying the critical local smoothness and the critical asymptotic growth rate of those random processes for any integrability parameter.
-In a nutshell, our contributions are as follows:
+We study the Besov regularity of L\'evy white noises.
+We are especially interested in identifying the critical local smoothness and the critical asymptotic growth rate of those random processes for any integrability parameter $p\in (0,\infty]$.
+In a nutshell, our contributions are as follows.